Class teacher: Mr Franklin

 - Children will also be expected to access Times Tables Rockstars regularly.
 By the end of Year 3, children are expected to know all of their 3, 4 and 8 times tables and this is a fun and interesting way which aids their learning and helps their confidence grow.

-- PE will be on Wednesday mornings and Thursday afternoons, therefore please ensure that your child brings in their kit on these days.
+- PE will be on Wednesday afternoons and Friday mornings.
+Your child can come to school in their P.E. kit on those days.